 This section is only applicable to presenters, who have the ability to:

 First ensure that you have Microsoft Teams installed.
+Presenters can join either using the Microsoft Teams client or via an iPad, which has limited capabilities.
 When you are ready to participate in the live event, open the event invitation and click Join to participate in the live event.

 When you are not presenting, ensure that your mic is muted.